2026 National Security and Naval Power Bootcamp

 American Association for the Advancement of Science (AAAS)

-Alessandra Zimmermann is a Writer/Analyst for the R&D Budget and Policy Program of the American Association for the Advancement of Science (AAAS), where she collects information on federal science spending, both current and past.
+Alessandra Zimmermann is the Project Director, R&D Policy for the R&D Budget and Policy Program of the American Association for the Advancement of Science (AAAS), where she collects information on federal science spending, both current and past.

 Previously, she was the Executive Director at Proposal Analytics, performing research into making the research funding space more useful to early career researchers.
 She has also been a program Manager for the Canadian Science Policy Center, an intern at AAAS’s EPI Center, and a researcher for the National Science Policy Network.